o-murphy/o-murphy/README.md

 Based in Kyiv, Ukraine.
 Passionate about building sustainable and scalable systems.

-Creator of the leading open-source ballistics project — a 3-DOF + spin-drift ballistic solver with extensive customization features.
+Creator of the leading [open-source ballistics project][py-ballisticcalc] — a 3-DOF + spin-drift ballistic solver with extensive customization features.

 Experienced in cross-platform development and cross-language integration (Cython, WASM, C++).
 Author of [ebalistyka] (Ballistic Calculator built with Flutter), [bclibc] (high performance C++ ballistic calculation engine), and [pydfuutil] (Python DFU utility wrapper).